facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 }
 ```

-Check out [`mdpopup_test`][mdpopup_test] as an example.
+Check out @facelessuser/mdpopup_test as an example.
 Clone it into `Packages/mdpopup_test`, run `Package Control: Satisfy dependencies`, and then restart Sublime.
 You should be able to then run the command `Mdpopups: Test` to see an example popup or phantom.
 Feel free to edit it to learn more.

 ## Markdown Support

-MdPopups uses [Python Markdown][pymd] to parse Markdown and transform it into a Sublime popup or phantom.
+MdPopups uses @Python-Markdown/markdown to parse Markdown and transform it into a Sublime popup or phantom.
 The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.

 Due to the `minihtml` environment that Sublime uses, the type of tags and CSS that can be used are a bit limited.
 MdPopups provides a CSS that includes most of the common supported tags that can be used.
 Then few specific extensions (that work well within the `minihtml` environment) have been selected to provide support for a some additional useful features.